Major League Rugby: Sponsorship

 The Gem Garden in San Marcos, California, makes all MLR Championship rings, as of 2018.

 On October 28, 2019, Major League Rugby announced that, starting for the 2020 season, Paladin Sports will be the new supplier of all uniforms/kit for the league.
+On November 1, 2023, MLR announced a three-year agreement with Italian sportswear manufacturer, Kappa, to provide match kits, training kits, and fanwear support to all MLR teams, beginning with the 2024 season.